 The induction motor is one of the most important inventions in modern history.
-It turned the wheels of progress at a new speed and officially kicked off the second industrial revolution by drastically improving energy generation efficiency and making long distance distribution of electricity possible.
-Today, not only do these turn on the lights in your home but also power any mechanical gadget you take for granted from vacuum cleaners to electric toothbrushes to that classy Tesla Motors Model S.
+It turned the wheels of progress at a new speed and officially kicked off the second industrial revolution by drastically improving energy generation efficiency and making the long-distance distribution of electricity possible.
+Today, not only do the machines turn on the lights in your home but also power many mechanical gadgets people take for granted, from vacuum cleaners and electric toothbrushes to that classy Tesla Motors Model S.

 The first induction motor was invented by the famed Nikola Tesla in 1887 at his workshop on 89 Liberty Street, New York.
 This gifted inventor is said to have had a vision of his A-C motor one sunny day in Budapest, 1882, while reciting stanzas from Goethe’s Faust.

 “At that age, I knew entire books by heart, word for word.
 One of these was Goethe’s ‘Faust’.
 The sun was just setting and reminded me of the glorious passage, ‘Sie ruckt und weicht, der Tag ist uberlebt, Dort eilt sie hin und fordert neues Leben.
 Oh, da kein Flugel mich vom Boden hebt Ihr nach und immer nach zu streben!
 Ein schöner Traum indessen sie entweicht, Ach, au des Geistes Flügeln wird so leicht Kein körperlicher Flügel sich gesellen!’
 As I uttered these inspiring words the idea came like a flash of lightening and in an instant the truth was revealed.
 I drew with a stick on the sand, the diagram shown six years later in my address before the American Institute of Electrical Engineers, and my companion understood them perfectly.